Max Planck Research Groups - Announcement 2020 / 2021

-The Max-Planck-Gesellschaft zur Förderung der Wissenschaften (MPG) is an independent, non-profit research organization, whose goal is to promote top quality research at its institutes.
-The over 80 research institutes of the Max-Planck-Gesellschaft conduct basic research in Biology and Medicine; Chemistry, Physics and Technology; Humanities, Social Sciences, Cognitive (Neuro)Sciences and Law.
-In particular, the Max-Planck-Gesellschaft addresses new, innovative and interdisciplinary research areas.
+The Max Planck Society (Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.; MPG) is a world leading, independent, non-profit research organization with the goal to promote cutting edge basic research.
+Within 86 Max Planck Institutes, over 23,500 employees pursue basic research in broad areas of life and natural sciences as well as humanities, social sciences and law and have a strong interest in innovative and interdisciplinary research.
 To support emerging scholars early in their career path, we need you - outstanding postdocs in all fields of research pursued in our organisation.
-We invite you to work with us and apply for a position as Max Planck Research Group Leader.
+We invite you to apply for a position as Max Planck Research Group Leader.

-With this call for applications, MPG und Technische Universität München (TUM) combine their respective career opportunities to a highly attractive career option for international top talents: Successful candidates will be offered a Max Planck Research Group Leader position accompanied by the excellent research conditions in a Max Planck Institute, and additionally - in case of interest - also the opportunity to apply for a Tenure Track Assistant Professor at TUM with doctorate granting rights and career options via Associate to Full Professor according to the TUM Faculty Tenure Track system.
-This offer is independent of the location of a chosen Max Planck Institute.
+With this call for applications, MPG und Technische Universität München (TUM) combine again their respective career opportunities to a highly attractive career option for international top talents: Successful candidates will be offered a Max Planck Research Group Leader position accompanied by the excellent research conditions in a Max Planck Institute, and additionally - in case of interest - also the opportunity to apply for a Tenure Track Assistant Professor at TUM with doctorate granting rights and career options via Associate to Full Professor according to the TUM Faculty Tenure Track system.

 The successful candidates will be offered a Max Planck Research Group for a period of five years at a participating Max Planck Institute of their own choice.
 This includes a W2 position equivalent to assistant or associate professor level and additional resources for research positions, budget, and investments.
 The cumulative amount of funding is competitive with top class start-up packages of international career development programs.
-Start of funding is in 2017, with a lead time of up to three months.
+Start of funding is in 2022, with a lead-time of up to three months.

 Excellent research and teaching is irrespective of gender.
 However, the MPG and the TUM still lack female scientists and hereby explicitly welcome applications from highly skilled women in all disciplines.
 The MPG and the TUM Munich Dual Career Office provide support for dual career couples and families.